mit-han-lab/6s965-fall2022/notes/lecture-06-janicey.md

 ![Per-channel versus Per-tensor quantization example](figures/lecture-06/janicey/fig1.png) The figure above comes from [[Han, 2022]](https://hanlab.mit.edu/files/course/slides/MIT-TinyML-Lec06-Quantization-II.pdf), demonstrating how reconstructed error can be much smaller if we use per-channel quantization, which can lead to better model accuracy.

-- However, not all hardware supports this, and there might be unnecessary overhead.
-These days, per channel quantization is quite popular in real life applications.
+However, not all hardware supports this, and there might be unnecessary overhead.
+These days, per-channel quantization is quite popular in real-life applications.

 #### Weight Equalization
 - Key idea: rescaling weights to equalize the weight ranges of different output channels, so that we can potentially still use per-tensor weight quantization.